Laviea Thomas is an experienced freelance journalist, marketing coordinator and social media curator.

 Specialitie(s)

-Laviea's expertise lies in exploring niche areas such as the rock and metal scene, championing Black representation in creative and political spaces, and the importance of saving grassroots venues.
+Laviea's expertise lies in the music industry.
+Often exploring niche areas such as the rock and metal scene, championing Black representation in creative and political spaces, and the importance of saving grassroots venues.